opconWizard/opcon-docs/docs/automation-concepts/machine-groups.md

 purposes:

-Only one machine will be assigned to the Machine Group, and all of the jobs will use this Machine Group with the \"Run on Least Tasked Machine\" option defined.
+Only one machine will be assigned to the Machine Group, and all of the jobs will use this Machine Group with the "Run on Least Tasked Machine" option defined.
 In this case, every job will run on this group as opposed to running on one specific machine.
 If the machine in that group has a hardware failure, another machine with an LSAM could be placed in that group to take over the processing until the primary machine is repaired.
 In this case there